Connect, Learn, Explore: Boston's Commitment to Youth

 In partnership with Parks and Recreation, Tenacity is offering a summer Tennis and Reading program.

 Learn to Bike

 In Year One, we will partner with Countdown to Kindergarten at this summer’s Kite and Bike Festival in Franklin Park to grow our biking clinic for young children.
-We will also pilot a summer bike riding program for kids at White Stadium, East Boston Stadium, Town Field, Almont Park and Moakley.
+Bike riding program for kids took place at White Stadium, East Boston Stadium, and Hunt Almont Park.

 Grow a Green Generation

 Growing plants can help our littlest learners connect with nature.
 Community gardens, partners, and outdoor classrooms will provide all kids access to plants and plant care.